vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/akka.md

 The challenge with running Akka on PCF is first ensuring the Lighthouse nodes are UP prior to any non-seed nodes joining the cluster.
 Secondly as the address changes the non-seed needs to discover the seed node addresses when starting so they can join the cluster.

 One simple approach is to use Redis as a basic discovery mechanism.
 Lighthouse nodes start and register their IP in Redis, non-seed nodes wait for an address to be present in Redis.
-Ligthhouse nodes also use the list of seed node IPs as they need to connect to each other.
+Lighthouse nodes also use the list of seed node IPs as they need to connect to each other.

 This repo contains a basic approach for doing this on PCF: https://github.com/miclip/AkkaCluster